 While accepting of the criticism being levelled at the council's culture in the lead-up to this year's vote, she is quick to point out that the current council had achieved a lot in the last two terms under Mayor Peter Butler's leadership.

-"There's only one or two areas where we have taken our eye of the ball such as the Building Consent Authority - I do not like the secrecy around this."
+"There are only one or two areas where we have taken our eye of the ball, such as the Building Consent Authority - I do not like the secrecy around this."

 A positive, more helpful attitude would be something she would encourage if elected.